Mathematicians explain why predictive algorithms still won’t get you a perfect March Madness bracket

 That’s echoed by Chartier, who cites the inevitability of unknowables—the X factors that he hasn’t figured out how to account for.
 For one, emotional stress can wreak havoc: “Higher seeds, when they get in trouble, sense the weight of history’s shadow falling upon them, because you don’t want to be the No. 2 seed losing to the No. 15 seed.
 Let alone, the No. 15 seed seeing the rays of hope and success shining on them.
 That can sometimes wave the level of play.
 That’s difficult to quantify.”
 And sometimes, teams gel midway through the tournament and start behaving differently.
 Then, there are always the Cinderella stories that soar out of left field—this year, the St. Peter’s Peacocks; and last year, the Oral Roberts Golden Eagles.
 No model of Chartier’s foresaw those.

 Even if your pick wins—if it was an edge-of-your-seat, final-second buzzer-beater, “Did you really predict that?”
 Chartier laughs, “’cause it easily could have gone the other way. . . .
-Sometimes people watch Moneyball and think it’s possible to get 90% levels of accuracy, but there’s always some element of luck you can’t predict.”
+Sometimes people watch Moneyball and think it’s possible to get 90% accuracy, but there’s always some element of luck you can’t predict.”
+(The famed KenPom rankings system does its best with a “luck” offset, calculated as the deviation between a team’s actual winning percentage versus what you’d expect based on statistics.)

-What he has found matters most: The toughness of a team’s regular season schedule (“it isn’t just your record, it’s the strength of the teams you beat”); so-called “math mojo” (if you win against good teams as the season progresses); and not missing home (if you win against good teams on the road).
+What Chartier has found matters most: The toughness of a team’s regular season schedule (“it isn’t just your record, it’s the strength of the teams you beat”); so-called “math mojo” (if you win against good teams as the season progresses); and not missing home (if you win against good teams on the road).
 “If you play all your hard teams at home, early in the season, it’s less predictive of March Madness performance,” he says.

 The NBA, he concedes, is more predictable: Despite that players are closer in skill—which makes it harder to call—they’re also more consistent.
 (For example, when a player gets “hot hands” at the college level, the variability is far more extreme than in the league.)
 And NBA championships are a seven-game series versus the NCAA’s single elimination.
 The longer the playoffs, the more likely the better team wins.